Ful-Vue frames were a major development in the eyeglass industry starting in 1930, and continuing for the rest of the 20th century.

 In the late 1920's, the American Optical Company(AO), the largest manufacturer of eyewear and prescription lenses in the world, filed very, very strong patents on their new "Ful-Vue" design.
 The Ful-Vue idea was to raise the point where the arms joined the frame, taking them up and out of the way of the wearer's side vision.
 Remember, this is at the same time many Americans were driving cars for the first time, so they were also using rear view mirrors for the first time.
 The frames were introduced in 1930.

 American Optical was convinced that Americans would be safer wearing Ful-Vue frames, as there would be no temple blocking the wearer's view of the rear view mirror.
 They also thought that America could be convinced they would be more attractive wearing Ful-Vue styles, with no "line drawn across the face" by the arms.

 Armed with a very strong patent and deep advertising pockets, they set out to make Ful-Vue a household word.
 They took out big ads everywhere for years, shouting out the virtues of this frame design.
 Did you want to protect your family when driving, and be a better, safer citizen with the superior peripheral vision Ful-Vue frames allowed?
 Or did you want to be a danger on the road?

-By 1940, if you lived in the U.S, and wanted to be thought of as a responsible citizen and an attractive person, you wore Ful-Vue frames.
+By the mid 1930's, if you lived in the U.S, and wanted to be thought of as a responsible citizen and an attractive person, you wore Ful-Vue frames.

 By the mid-'30's, Ful-Vue frames were so popular, that other companies began having trouble selling their old-fashioned "centerline" designs.
 ArtCraft, Bausch & Lomb, Continental Optical, ShurOn, and others were soon paying American Optical royalties to make their own versions of the growing Ful-Vue line of frames.